GovReady/govready-q/README.md

 # Adding and Accessing Module Content

 GovReady Q content is stored in YAML files.
 Built-in modules are stored inside the `modules` directory in this repository.
 Other modules are stored in other repositories.
+The Django admin site is used to configure the sources of module YAML cotent, and these YAML files are imported into the Django application's database through a management command.
+Private modules are also made available to organizations through the Django admin site.

+## Writing Module Content

 See [Schema.md](Schema.md) for documentation on writing question and answer modules.

+## Loading Module Content

-Your Q deployment can pull module content from local directories and Github by creating Module Sources in the Django admin at [/admin/guidedmodules/modulesource/](http://localhost:8000/admin/guidedmodules/modulesource/).
+Your Q deployment can pull module content from various sources --- including local directories and git repositories --- by creating Module Sources in the Django admin site at [/admin/guidedmodules/modulesource/](http://localhost:8000/admin/guidedmodules/modulesource/).
+Each Module Source specifies a source of module YAML files.

-Each source binds a namespace in your local deployment to a repository to fetch modules from.
-All deployments must have a Module Source that maps the `system` namespace bound to the modules at the local path `modules/system` using the following `Spec` string:
+Each Module Source has a `Spec` field which contains a JSON definition of how to fetch module YAML files.
+The default Module Source for system modules uses the following Spec string:

 	{
+	  "type":"local"
 	  "path":"modules/system",
-	  "type":"local"
 	}

+This Spec string says to find module YAML files on the local file system at the path `modules/system`, which is relative to the root of this git repository.
+(An absolute local path could be used instead.)

+In addition to the Spec string, each Module Source has a namespace.
+Each source binds a namespace in your local deployment to a source of modules.

-This Module Source is created during the first run of `manage.py migrate`.
+All deployments must have a Module Source that binds the `system` namespace to the modules at the local path `modules/system`, as in the Spec string above.
+This Module Source is created during the first run of `manage.py migrate` for you.

 The `Spec` field of Module Sources can be of these types (explanation follows below):